zarmory/http-noah/README.rst

 "Noah" means "convenient" in Hebrew.

 For now I support Python 3.8+ only.
-Please open an issue if you need support for earlier options.
+Please open an issue if you need support for earlier versions.

 **********
 Motivation